When an airline receives its first delivery of a new aircraft type there is normally a degree of fanfare, or at least a welcoming party.

 Features found on other BA first class cabins, such as the seat side personal lamp and shaded window blinds have been removed.

 Some readers may be disappointed not to see more radical innovation from BA.
 However, we expect that a lower destiny seating configuration or items that add additional weight to the aircraft will not be pursued unless there is a clear revenue benefit to the airline.

-The Boeing 787-900 Dreamliner will make its debut on selected flights to Dehli later this year, from 22 October.
+The Boeing 787-9 Dreamliner will make its debut on selected flights to Delhi from 22 October 2015.

 The aircraft is likely to be used to replace Boeing 777 and 747 aircraft and, as per San Jose, open up new routes.

 The airline has a total of 22 Boeing 787-9 aircraft in order, in addition to 8 delivered Boeing 787-8 and 12 Boeing 787-10 aircraft.

 British Airways has today confirmed the first route to be operated by the Boeing 787-900 Dreamliner.